deadcoast/DrRx/drrx/syntax-overview.md

   - When a file at depth N is followed by a directory sibling at depth N, insert a dedicated spacer line consisting only of a properly indented `|` to separate file and directory blocks (see [FW.06](rules.md#FW.06)).
   - The spacer line is semantically neutral; parsers MUST accept and ignore it structurally.
 - Closing flow (`:`):
-  - Use `:` instead of `+` before an operator to signal that no children will follow for the current branch after this line.
+  - Use `:` to signal that after this node’s subtree, no further siblings will follow at the same depth.
+Children of the `:` node are permitted.
-  - `:` on a directory line means the directory has no children defined.
-On a file line, it simply indicates no further continuation at that branch.
+  - On file lines, `+`/`:` control sibling continuity only; files never have children.

 Illustrative depth alignment: